 Sergio Aguero – 147 games

-The highest-scoring non-English player in Premier League history and Manchester City’s all-time record goalscorer, Sergio Aguero has made the art of finding the back of net become almost mundane following a sensational career at the Etihad.
+The highest-scoring non-English player in Premier League history and Manchester City’s all-time record goalscorer, Sergio Aguero made the art of finding the back of net become almost mundane during a sensational career at the Etihad.

-Only two players have ever reached a century of Premier League goals in quicker fashion than Aguero, who boasts the joint-best goal-per-game ratio of any player to have achieved the feat.
+Only two players have ever reached a century of Premier League goals in quicker fashion than Aguero, who ranks second for goals-per-game ratio amongst all players to have achieved the feat.

 Statistics may only tell half the story, but there is no disputing Aguero’s place in the conversation of the Premier League’s greatest ever striker.

 Only one player has ever reached the Premier League’s 100 club in quicker fashion than Harry Kane, the Tottenham star enjoying a blistering start to his career after being handed his opportunity with the north London side.